LiuHengyu321/FlexGS/README.md

 ## Render and Eval
-Render the image on the novel view on various elastic ratios.
+Render the image on the novel view at various elastic ratios.
 ```python
 python render.py \
     --configs ./arguments/flex.py \